JoeWolf96/Project-2/README.md

 -as a user i will be able to click on another user posted image

--as a user i will be able to delete or edit my uploaded image with a precompiled form

--as a user i will be able to update the image with a new image with a form
+-as a user i will be able to update the image,name and comment i posted clicking edit and seeing a precompiled form

 -as a user i will be able to delete the image i posted with a delete button